tawrahim/Ruby_Games/README.md

-# Concentration Project
+# About
-On my free time, I love to write code so these are some baby projects that I wrote in ruby.
-I figured the best way to learn Ruby was to create things you love so that is why I am here.
+The code in this repository are problems that I find online and solve.
+All the solutions are written in ruby.
+The idea behind this project is to practice as much ruby as I can so that I dont end up forgetting what I have learnt.
+The motivation of this project if from [Joshua Cheek's] (http://github.com/JoshCheek) play repository whereby he created a bunch of projects.

 ## Installation
+If you feel like trying it out, feel free and clone the project
 ```bash
 $ cd ~
 $ git clone git@github.com:tawrahim/Ruby_Games.git